anshumanv/ongaku/README.md

 # ongaku

-A web-app to play random anime opening / ending / OST
+A web-app to play random anime opening / ending / OST.

+### Features
+* Displays a background relevant to the playing content.
+* Seekable custom audio player.